How to Hike Burstall Pass in Kananaskis Country

 Burstall Trail Duration

-Two steep sections in the forest before you arrive in an Alpine area with sweeping views.
-Save yourself four to seven hours to complete the hike or more if you plan to climb any of the nearby peaks or head into Banff.
+There are two steep sections in the forest before you arrive in an Alpine area with sweeping views.
+Save yourself four to seven hours to complete this hike or more if you plan to climb any of the nearby peaks or head into Banff National Park from the top of the pass.

 How Hard is Burstall Pass?

-Although AllTrails rates this as a moderate trail and we’d have to agree.
+AllTrails rates this as a moderate trail and we’d have to agree.
 There is not too much elevation gain and nothing technical with exposure.
-It does require a bit more stamina than most moderate trails, as it is almost 16km in length.
+It requires a bit more stamina than most moderate trails, as it is 16km long – depending on where you turn around.

 As the trail lies low in elevation and has easy slopes, it’s good to hike early and late in the season.
-Anywhere from March to October is likely a good time to hike Burstall Pass.
-September would be tremendous as there are a lot of larches in the area.
+Anywhere from April to October is likely a good time to hike Burstall Pass.
+It’s a great wildflower hike in July and August, and September is tremendous as there are a lot of larches in the area.

 How Popular is the Burstall Pass Hike?

-Burstall pass is moderately trafficked.
-We wanted a quiet trail, so we arrived late in the evening knowing we could complete it faster than most.
-We passed several groups along the way, and on a nice weekend, it’s pretty popular as it’s very accessible.
-Burstall pass is perfect for a walk with the family, dogs, trail running, etc.
+Burstall Pass is moderately trafficked.
+Each time we hike it, we are after a quiet trail, so we usually arrive later in the evening, knowing we can complete the trail fast.
+We only passed several groups along the way.
+On a nice weekend, it’s pretty popular trail in Kananaskis as it’s very accessible.
+Burstall Pass is perfect for a walk with the family, dogs, trail running, etc.

 What About Dogs and Kids in Burstall Pass?

-The beginning of the trail is appropriate for anyone that can walk along a flat surface.
-Towards the end would still be appropriate for anyone of moderate fitness.
+The beginning of the trail is appropriate for anyone who can walk along a flat surface.
+Towards the end, it would still be appropriate for anyone of moderate fitness.

-I’d say from eight years old and up, maybe even younger.
+I’d say from eight years old and up, maybe even younger depending on hikes under their belt.
 Big dogs should be able to handle the trail just fine.
 Just keep in mind it’s 15km in length, so they’ll need to be able to walk for that long.

-If you enjoyed Burstall Pass and you’re looking for another popular hike.
-Only a few kilometers away is Tent Ridge.
-It’s a hike that is more technical with a small scramble and mild exposure.
+If you enjoyed Burstall Pass and are looking for another popular hike, only a few kilometers away is Tent Ridge.
+It’s a hike that is more technical, with a small scramble and mild exposure.
 The views from Tent Ridge are some of the best in Kananaskis Country.
-You need to check this hike out!
+It’s truly one of the best in Kananasis, along with Smutwood Peak – also nearby!

 Wildlife Awareness In Burstall Pass